tdannecy/tdannecy.github.io/_posts/2016-11-01-redacting-many-Microsoft-Word-files.md

 4. You can click on the arrow on the bottom of the screen to open up a preview of the text within the file.
 It will highlight your search term.
 You can click on the up and down arrows at the top of the pane to turn the page. ![Screenshot of the DocFetcher preview pane](/images/2016-11-01-Doc-Fetcher-screenshot-preview.png)

 When you locate the file you want to redact, double-click on the file name to open it up in the default application.
 You can open up 10 files at a time.
 If you've opened up a Word document, you can make changes and redact the sensitive information by hand.
 If you're using the macro, it will automatically remove all of the text that you've specified.
 Just be sure to go through the document to make sure your macro removed everything correctly.
-When you save the file, it will automatically create a new version on SharePoint, so you don't have to worry about reuploading or any of that SharePoint nonsense.
+When you save the file, it will automatically create a new version on SharePoint, so you don't have to worry about re-uploading or any of that SharePoint nonsense.